Cyzor/picta-graphic-rename/README.md

 ## Details

-Feel free to change the plugin's filename at any time.
-Alternatives include:
+Feel free to change the plugin's filename at any time, but keep the "`idplugin`" extension intact.
+Alternative names include:

 - Graphic Renamer.idplugin
 - GrafikUmbenennen.idplugin
 - iDraw Renombrar Lote.idplugin
+- この選択範囲の名前を変更する.idplugin

 You can assign a custom keyboard shortcut to the plugin using **System Settings > Keyboard > Keyboard Shortcuts**, or with a third-party utility like Keyboard Maestro by Stairways Software: